MMA-HHG/MMA/README.md

   * `initial_electrons_ratio`: The pre-ionisation relative to the *local gas density*.

 ### CUPRAD
 The input parameters of CUPRAD are stored in `CUPRAD/inputs` group.
-The default input beam and pulse are Gaussian profiles (see the example in <span style="color:red">JUPYTER NOTEBOOK</span> for a customised field profile).
+The default input beam and pulse are Gaussian profiles (see the example in [this jupyter notebook](./jupyter_examples/Bessel-Gauss_beams/prepare_Bessel.ipynb) for a customised field profile).
 Some inputs might be alternated (there are more ways to specify the geometry of the beam or the duration of the pulse, ...).
 The alternative inputs are stored in the `calculated` subgroup created by the pre-processor.
 * **laser**
   * **`laser_wavelength`**: The central wavelength, $\lambda$, of the driving field.
   * **beam geometries and the entry intensity**: (It is obligatory to use one of the sets.)